Twprcntmlk/Twprcntmlk.github.io/_projects/Project2.md

 title: 'Discord App'
 subtitle: 'This project was made with React/Redux, Flask/SQL-Alchemy, AWS/Websockets'
 date: 2018-06-30 00:00:00
-description: A clone of the social interaction app!
+description: A clone of the group-chatting platform originally built for gamers that has since become a general use platform for many kinds of communities.
 featured_image: '/images/Discord-Personal-Page.png'
 ---